app-dev-II/til/_posts/2021-04-08-three-things-i-learned-from-the-ruby-koans.md

 3.0.0-p0 :010 > original_string
  => "Hello, World"
 ```
-Since the shovel operator modifies the original variable of `hi`, it in turn will modify any variable that shares the same object id as `hi`, namely `original_string`.
-Going through this same excercise using the += operator below, we see that this actually creates a new object id for `hi`, thus it does not modify the original object id, and in turn doesn't modify the `original_string`.
+Interesting, so setting `hi = original_string` actually creates another object with not only the same value, but the same _object id_ which is not what I originally would have expected.
+The shovel operator not only modifies the original value of `hi`, but it also will modify any variable that shares the same _object id_ as `hi`, namely `original_string`.
+Going through this same excercise using the += operator below, we see that this actually creates a new object id for `hi`, then performs the operation, thus it does not modify the original _object id_, and in turn doesn't modify the `original_string`.

 ```shell
 3.0.0-p0 :012 >  original_string = "Hello, "